-- Produce and interpret appropriate visual displays and numerical summaries - Understand and apply appropriate statistical methods and models to provide answers to research questions.
-Models include one and two way ANOVA, simple and multiple regression. - Understand the assumptions underlying the models, and how they can be checked and if invalid how to modify the analysis. - · Develop report writing skills. - Use statistical software to fit the models.
+- Create, interpret and thoroughly analyse appropriate visual displays and numerical summaries - Deeply understand, formulate and apply appropriate statistical methods and models for various types of data.
+Models include one and two way ANOVA, simple and multiple regression. - Have a deep knowledge and understanding of the assumptions underlying the models, and how they can be checked and if invalid how to modify the analysis. - Interpret statistical results and summarise the results in a statistical report. - Apply statistical software packages in data analysis.